ElektraInitiative/PermaplanT/scraper/doc/permapeople_scraper.md

 `PERMAPEOPLE_KEY_ID` and `PERMAPEOPLE_SECRET_KEY` mentioned in .env are the credentials for the Permapeople API.
 This is required to use their API.
-You can get these keys from the Permapeople team.
+You can get these keys from the Permapeople team after creating an account.

 3. Start the scraper